michaelmargolis/MDXeMotionV2/README.md

 Note the roller coaster client code in coaster directory will not be publically distributed.
 This software requires a licensed version of NoLimits2 and the following python modules:
   `serial, win32gui, win32api, win32con, ctypes`

-### Software Overview
-All activity is driven from the controller module through service calls that poll the client every 50 milliseconds.
-The client responds with orientation requests and/ or system commands.
-Orientation requests are in the form surge, sway, heave, roll, pitch, and yaw.
-These can be either real world values (mm and radians) or normalized values (values between -1 and 1 representing the maximum range of movement of the platform for each degree of freedom).

-Note that the system needs most of the 50ms interval between service requests to calculate and drive the output; therefore the client must return promptly from the service calls.
-If necessary, the client can use the threaded client example as a model to decouple client processing from the system service routine.

  ### The software consists of the following elements:
  (see comments in source code for more details)